 The Licorice Pizza soundtrack includes music by Sonny & Cher, The Doors and Blood, Sweat & Tears.
-This info article contains spoilers for Paul Thomas Anderson’s 2021 movie.
+This info article contains spoilers and song details for Paul Thomas Anderson’s 2021 movie.
 Check out Vague Visages’ Soundtracks of Cinema section for more music guides.

 Licorice Pizza takes place in the San Fernando Valley during 1973.
 A 15-year-old named Gary develops a meaningful bond with Alana, a 25-year-old photography assistant.
 The protagonists become business partners and strengthen their friendship over the course of the year.
 Composer Jonny Greenwood (The Master) scored the 134-minute film; music supervisor Linda Cohen (Phantom Thread) assembled the featured needle-drops.
 Here’s every song in Licorice Pizza.